SusanMGrubb/pdsnd_github/README.md

 This will analyze bicycle rideshare data for the cities of Chicago, New York City and Washington.

 ### Files used
-Input files are chicago.csv, new_york_city.csv and washington.csv
+The require input files are:
+	chicago.csv
+	new_york_city.csv
+	washington.csv

 ### Credits
 Credit the udacity nanodegree program to stimulate ideas for creating this project.